sooo19/ICEmall/README.md

   4) Send an email to the customer center at ICE.com
   5) Show the location on the map of ICE.com Customer Center.

++ **Additional Function:**
+  - when customer clicks 'link connection' button, Connect the website of a product manufacturer.

 + **UI:**